Any questions ..?

 Academic support

 There’s a range of support available to help transition your study skills from school to University.
-The University offers academic and study skills training and resources to all students via the Centre for Educational Enhancement and Development (CEED).
+The University offers academic and study skills training and resources to all students via the International Education and Lifelong Learning Institute (IELLI).
 This includes one-on-one study skill appointments, skills workshops and online resources.
-CEED work closely with Medicine and deliver a study skills session to you in Orientation Week, which can be accessed throughout all years of study with us.
+IELLI work closely with Medicine and deliver a study skills session to you in Orientation Week, which can be accessed throughout all years of study with us.
 Throughout the semester, the School will provide hints and tips to help you approach your studies effectively.
 We will also provide practice opportunities to help familiarise you with the exam formats.

 You will be allocated a personal tutor who will meet with you periodically to discuss your progress.
 Your tutor will also help you identify and reflect on the support you may need to balance your studies with the other opportunities available to you as a student of our University.